mjacobusvg/practice-lab/COMPLIANCE-INTEGRATION.md

    the `user_tool_data` table.
 Do not create a new table per tool unless the data is genuinely structural.
 See Section 5.
 8. Tier scope: which membership tier can use this?
 See Section 6.

+### Governing principle: PHI data classification (what needs counsel, what does not)

+New tools do NOT each require a counsel engagement.
+The documents (BAA + Terms) were deliberately scoped to permit the roadmap.
+Classify the tool's data and proceed accordingly:

+- NO PHI (reference tools, marketing site, forum, CE, practice-data-only tools): build freely.
+Pass `skipPHIGate: true`.
+No counsel needed.
+- TRANSIENT PHI (processed then deleted, not stored; e.g. note builder, screener scoring, letter generator): already covered by the BAA.
+Build under the standard safeguards (PHI gate on, delete after delivery, de-identification standard below where output is shared/AI-processed).
+No counsel needed.
+- STORED PHI (PHI persisted over time, e.g. longitudinal assessment tracking):
+  PERMITTED.
+This is NOT blocked and does NOT require re-papering the BAA, the documents already allow it under appropriate safeguards.
+It is a RISK decision, not a contract decision: storing PHI increases breach surface and adds retention/disposal/access duties you must actually run, so turn it on deliberately when the clinical value justifies carrying that risk.
+The only optional counsel touch at that point is confirming safeguards are adequate, not re-opening the BAA.
+Do not treat storage as forbidden.

+Default for v1 of any PHI tool: transient.
+Move to stored only as a deliberate, safeguarded choice.

 ---